diallog/PY4E/README.md

 # PY4E
-from the Python for Everyone course
+from the Python for Everybody course